Students with Disability

 ACARA acknowledges that many students with disability are able to achieve educational standards commensurate with their peers, as long as the necessary adjustments are made to the way in which they are taught and to the means through which they demonstrate their learning.

 To ensure the Australian Curriculum is inclusive of all students with disability, the general capabilities learning continua have been extended for Literacy and Numeracy.
 These extended continua along with the Personal and social capability can be used by teachers in planning for individual learning needs to make curriculum adjustments that provide equitable opportunities for access to age equivalent learning area content.
 This work has been undertaken in response to consultation feedback received on draft curriculum materials between 21 September and 1 November 2011 (see below) and to meet ACARA's obligations under the Disability Standards for Education 2005.

-More detailed advice is being developed for schools and teachers on using the Australian Curriculum to meet diverse learning needs and will be available under Student Diversity on the Australian Curriculum website.
+More detailed advice has been developed for schools and teachers on using the Australian Curriculum to meet diverse learning needs and is available under Student Diversity on the Australian Curriculum website.

 Consultation and trial schools project 2012

 The draft extended learning continua for Literacy and Numeracy, advice materials and examples of teaching and learning activities were available for consultation on the Australian Curriculum website and trialed in schools from July to September 2012.

 A detailed summary of stakeholder feedback and ACARA’s response is available in a consultation report.
 ACARA is in the process of revising the materials in response to feedback.
 Publication of the extended Literacy and Numeracy continua and the Student Diversity advice materials is scheduled for January 2013.
 Illustrations are being developed to demonstrate the process of using the three-dimensional design of the Australian Curriculum to meet the learning needs of all students with disablity.
 Illustrations will be developed for both primary and secondary school contexts and will reflect regular, support and specialist school settings.